alanb128/balena-magic-mirror/README.md

 - balenaCloud control of the device and environment variables, ssh access

 ## Getting Started
-Create a [free balenaCloud account](https://dashboard.balena-cloud.com/signup?) and the use the deploy button below to create a new MagicMirror application.
+Create a [free balenaCloud account](https://dashboard.balena-cloud.com/signup?) and the use the deploy button below to create a new MagicMirror fleet.
 Then add a new device (make sure to select "WiFi + Ethernet" if you want your mirror to use WiFi), burn the SD card with [Etcher](https://www.balena.io/etcher/), insert in your Raspberry Pi and apply power.
 Make sure a display of some sort is connected to your device's HDMI port.

 [![balena deploy button](https://www.balena.io/deploy.svg)](https://dashboard.balena-cloud.com/deploy?repoUrl=https://github.com/alanb128/balena-magic-mirror)